GT Home Van: Inflatable awning for vans & small caravans

 Depending on how the vehicle is connected to the awning, the car connection is mounted to the piping rail or is placed on the marquee and tautened downwards.

-By default the keder comes with 7,5 mm and with the windscreenprotection.
-If required keders in the size of 5,5 mm and 8,5 mm can be ordered.
+By default the awning piping comes in 7,5 mm size and with windscreen protection.
+If required the awning piping in the size of 5,5 mm and 8,5 mm can be ordered.

 Benefits of the inflatable bus-awning